angelmanzur/Room_for_dessert/README.md

 non_dessert_keywords = ['soup','taco','salad','casserole','pasta','meatloaf','fish','seafood',
                         'risotto','stew','savory','savoury','stir-fry','corn bread','steak','pasta', ... ]
 ```
 However, if watching all the seasons of "The Great British Bake Off" has taught me anything, it is that there are savory pies, and that cookies may be called biscuits.
-So, to further clean the data, I scanned through the ingredeints in the recipe, looking for non-dessert ingredients.
-This step is a bit tricky as I want to keep unusual combinations, such as "kale chocolate chip cookies" or "bacon donuts", however, I can't imagine any dessert containing any sort of fish in it.
+So, to further clean the data, I scanned through the ingredients in the recipe, looking for non-dessert ingredients.
+This step is a bit tricky as I want to keep unusual combinations, such as "kale chocolate chip cookies" or "bacon donuts"; however, I can't imagine any dessert containing any sort of fish in it.
 The final list of ingredients to reject is:
 ```python
 not_dessert_ingrs = ['fish','salmon','tuna','chicken','turkey','garlic', 'onion','lamb',
     'sausage','shrimp','beef', 'taco','shallot','veal','pork','mincemeat','crab','filet',